 Store the tropical sangria in the fridge until you’re ready to serve it.

-While my tropical sangria garnish may look intricate, it’s only triangles of dragon fruit, mango, and pineapple speared on a cocktail skewer.
+I garnish my tropical sangria with triangles of dragon fruit, mango, and pineapple speared on a cocktail skewer.
 I threaded two sprigs of mint through the top of the skewer, and that’s that.

-You don’t even have to garnish the sangria since the drink is pretty enough on its own.
-If you want to keep it super simple, cut a slice of pineapple in half, nick it a bit towards the upper 1/3 of the half, and hang it on the rim of the glasses.
+You don’t have to garnish the sangria since the drink is pretty enough.
+If you want to keep it super simple, cut a slice of pineapple in half, nick it towards the upper 1/3 of the half, and hang it on the rim of the glasses.

 -